hmdsamarasekara/hmdsamarasekara.github.io/_posts/2025-05-17-usb2rig-aprsdroid-review.md

 Because of this design, the Audio2Rig appears conceptually similar to the **DigiRig Lite**, which focuses on simple soundcard-based digital modes without the additional serial control features.

 <div class="success-box">
-  <strong>✅ For APRS Users:</strong> For modes like <strong>APRS using APRSdroid</strong>, an audio-only interface can still work perfectly well since the application handles modulation & demodulation and PTT through the sound card.
+  <strong>✅ For APRS Users:</strong> For modes like <strong>APRS using APRSdroid</strong>, an audio-only interface can still work perfectly well since the application handles modulation & demodulation and PTT through the sound card VOX.
 </div>

 Operators who need **CAT control** may prefer the full USB2Rig model instead.